synzen/MonitoRSS/docs/article-diagnostics-ux-spec.md

 **Behavior:**
 - Shows loading spinner while fetching
 - Disables button during fetch
-- Updates "Last checked" timestamp on completion
+- Updates "Preview generated" timestamp on completion
 - Collapses all expanded rows on refresh (data may have changed)

 ### Load More Button